claudio-silva/grunt-angular-builder/README.md

 ### Extra file group properties

+_View examples below to understand where they should be specified._

+***
 ##### targetScript
 Type `string`

-> Target javascript file name.
+Target javascript file name.
 The javascript build output will be saved to this path.

+***
 ##### targetCSS
 Type `string`

-> Target CSS file name.
+Target CSS file name.
 The packaged stylesheets will be saved to this path.
 Note: targets on Grunt file mappings are ignored, use this instead.

+***
 ### Arguments

 The build tool is a Grunt multi-task, so each property at the root level of the task configuration object is a target name.